UCB-IoET/android-apps/README.md

-# arduino-apps
+# android-apps
-Starter and skeleton code for building Arduino apps for the Internet of Things!
+Starter and skeleton code for building Android apps for the Internet of Things!